 - If you are using a deep fryer, set the temperature to 350F (180C) and wait for the oil to get to temp.
 If you are using a frying pan or shallow pot, set the heat to medium heat and make sure there is at least 1 inch of oil in the pan.
 To test if the oil is hot enough in a pot, use a wooden chopstick or the back of a wooden spoon and dunk it in the oil.
 If it starts to bubble, the oil is hot enough to start deep frying.

 - Add the meat in when the oil is hot, careful not to overcrowd the pan.
 (Depending on how big your pan is, you may need to do it in 2 batches).
 Cook the meat for approximately 5 minutes until it is crispy and browned.

-- (Optional - Double Frying for Crispier pork.)
-If you want very crispy pork, once the meat has finished deep frying, remove it from the oil for about 1 minute, and then re-fry it again for about 30 seconds to 1 minute.
+- Double Fry it - Once the meat has finished deep frying, remove it from the oil for about 1 minute, and then re-fry it again for about 30 seconds to 1 minute.

 - Remove the crispy pork and let it drain on a rack or a plate with something absorbent like newspaper or paper bag and set aside.

 - In a clean frying pan, add in 2-3 tablespoons of oil, and set the stove to medium heat.